 Even the editorial page of Forbes magazine thinks philosophy majors are well worth it!

 Skeptical about all these claims?
 Excellent!
 You're ready to be a philosophy major!
 And don't trust us just because we said all this.
-Ask St. Edward's English professor (and lawyer) Drew Loewe, French professor (and Department Chair) Philippe Seminet, University Studies professor Cork Lock, Associate Director of Career Services Adrian Domingo Ramirez and Associate Vice President of Admission Tracy Manier if their B.A. degrees in philosophy prepared them for life and work.
+Ask St. Edward's Psychology professor Alan Swinkels, English professor (and lawyer) Drew Loewe, French professor (and Department Chair) Philippe Seminet, University Studies professor Cory Lock, and Associate Vice President of Admission Tracy Manier if their B.A. degrees in philosophy prepared them for life and work.
 They're bound to tell you it really helped them prepare for careers and more.
-And don't hesitate to contact the faculty in the department for more information!

 The four career counselors in the Career and Professional Development office (Moody Hall 134, phone 512-448-8530) can help you find an internship that works for you!
 Your skills as a philosophy major--i.e. critical and analytical reasoning to provide clear and compelling arguments--are in demand by non-profits, for-profits and government employers.
 So, go to Moody Hall 134 and talk to a career counselor to get an internship.
 After that, go talk to your philosophy faculty about how that internship can become a philosophy course under their supervision.